 Pre-start your heat pack an hour before shipping.
 Remove it from the outer wrapper, shake it up well, and place it in a folded towel, allowing it to warm up to a strong, solid heat.
 The heat pack will not heat up properly if you leave it in the open air.

-The heat pack must be well started before you tape it to the underside of the top insulation panel and seal your box.
+The heat pack must be well started before you tape it (do not rely on the adhesive back) to the underside of the top insulation panel and seal your box.
 Remember not to tape over the perforated red line.
 The red line should face the interior of the box.

 Note: Do not overuse heat packs!
 Use only one heat pack per box unless you are using our largest box, the 30"x16"x10", where two heat packs can be used if needed.
 Two heat packs in a box 16x16x8 or smaller will cause the box to get too hot and can kill the animal.
 Using two heat packs in a box smaller than 30"x16"x10" will also invalidate Live Arrival Insurance.